LukeSmithxyz/LARBS/README.md

 ## Version

 We're basically on Version 2.0 now, which is still pretty primitive.
-Specifically, I haven't really added any error-handling into the script because so long as you have an internet connection and Arch doesn't mess up an update, you shouldn't have any errors anyway.

-Regardless, since you can never predict the non-predicted, I'll probably add in more trouble-shooting later, but right now it should work 95% of the time.

-## >still using systemd botnet distro and/or not a 100% free-as-in-freedumb Parabola GANOO slash Linocks

-I do plan on making an alternative script option for Parabola sooner or later, after all Parabola *is* the distro I actually use.
-If you want to use Arch OpenRC or another Arch-based non-systemd distro, I think this script still *should* work, although you may have to manually enable Network Manager or Pulseaudio.
-I haven't tested this though.
-If you have, tell me the results and I might implement it.
+I'm adding some error handling, if the script fails, check the contents of LARBS.log in whatever directory you've run the script.
+Still, this script is still in the Wild West, so I recommend only running it on fresh installs.

 ## Bugs?